raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 or responder (when sending a Session Signaling response message).

 Session Signaling operations are expressed using type-length-value (TLV) syntax.
-A "Session Signaling operation TLV" specifies the operation to be performed.
+A "Session Signaling Operation TLV" specifies the operation to be performed.
-A Session Signaling message MUST contain at most one operation TLV.
+A Session Signaling message MUST contain at most one Operation TLV.
-A "Session Signaling modifier TLV" specifies additional parameters relating to the operation.
+A "Session Signaling Modifier TLV" specifies additional parameters relating to the operation.
-A Session Signaling message MAY contain zero or more modifier TLVs.
+A Session Signaling message MAY contain zero or more Modifier TLVs.

 # Protocol Details